 In smaller cities, they are normally held on one weekend in December.
-Each town holds its own Christmas market so it is not uncommon for them to be held on different weekends.
-Traditionally, the Mayor of the town opens the Christmas market by lighting an enormous tree.
+Each town holds its own Christmas market, so it is not uncommon for them to be held on different weekends.
+The town’s mayor traditionally opens the Christmas market by lighting an enormous tree.

 They are a place you can go with your family to enjoy the Christmas season and take in every wonderful thing this season brings.
-Markets are usually held at the city center in a public, open area.
-You just walk up to the area and enjoy.
-You may not want to drive to the markets though.
+Markets are usually held in a public, open area in the city center.
+You walk up to the area and enjoy.
+You may not want to drive to the markets, though.

 There are several things to experience during these fests.
 Below are just a few of the more traditional ones.

 - Gluehwein (Glow Wine) – This is a very popular alcoholic drink during the Christmas holiday in Germany.
-Gluehwein is a warm red wine that is served out of small shacks at these fests.
-Gluehwein is normally only served during the Christmas season but you can purchase it year-round at a German liquor store.
+Gluehwein is a warm red wine served in small shacks at these fests.
+Gluehwein is normally only served during Christmas, but you can purchase it year-round at a German liquor store.

-- Gingerbread (Lebkuchen) – The traditional gingerbread that you will see is covered in chocolate.
-You will see several shapes and sizes, decorated or not as you wander through the fest.
-The city of Nuremberg provides the most famous gingerbread that can be found all over Germany during the holiday season.
+- Gingerbread (Lebkuchen) – The traditional gingerbread is covered in chocolate.
+You will see several shapes and sizes, decorated or not, as you wander through the fest.
+The city of Nuremberg provides the most famous gingerbread found all over Germany during the holiday season.

-- Nutcracker Soldiers and Drummers – These famous figurines can be found throughout any fest you visit as well.
-They range from miniature sizes to extremely large and there are several different styles to choose from.
+- Nutcracker Soldiers and Drummers – These famous figurines can be found throughout any fest.
+They range from miniature sizes to extremely large, with several different styles.

 - Chestnuts (Maronen) – Just like the famous song, chestnuts are ‘roasted on an open fire’ and served to you very warmly.
-You will notice many people munching on these goodies throughout the fests as well.
+You will also notice many people munching on these goodies throughout the fests.

-Visit our German Christmas Food page for a list of all of the most popular and authentic German Christmas foods, dishes, and drinks.
+Visit our German Christmas Food page for a list of the most popular and authentic German Christmas foods, dishes, and drinks.

 Christmas Tree (Weihnachtsbaum)